BD2KGenomics/ga4gh-gemini/README.md

 mkdir -p target/swagger
 ```

 Since the swagger-codegen.jar command line utility only accepts 1 API definition file as input, our services will need to all be defined in one file.
 Currently, in the schemas repository, they are defined as [many files](https://github.com/ga4gh/schemas/tree/master/src/main/proto/ga4gh).
-I've manually combined them all in to 1 file called *all_services.proto*.
+I've manually combined them all in to 1 file called [*all_services.proto*](https://github.com/BD2KGenomics/ga4gh-gemini/blob/master/all_service.proto).
 Let's copy that file to the same location as the others:

 ```
 cp path/to/all_services.proto ./src/main/proto/ga4gh
 ```

-Now we use the `protoc` utility:
+Now we use the `protoc` utility; the output directory will be the current directory, and the input file will be that all_services.proto file:

 ```
-protoc -I./src/main/proto --swagger_out=. src/main/proto/ga4gh/all_service.proto
+protoc -I./src/main/proto --swagger_out=. src/main/proto/ga4gh/all_services.proto
 ```

-This should produce a directory 'ga4gh', and inside it, all_service.swagger.json ; this is the swagger API service definition file.
+This should produce a directory 'ga4gh', and inside it, all_services.swagger.json ; this is the swagger API service definition file.

-Now we use the all_service.swagger.json swagger file from step 1 to produce stub server code, via the _swagger-codegen.jar_ utility.
+Now we use the all_services.swagger.json swagger file from step 1 to produce stub server code, via the _swagger-codegen.jar_ utility.

 To support Python 2 in the output stub server, create a JSON configuration file with {"supportPython2":"True"} in it.
 Pass this file to swagger-codegen-cli's 'generate' command, via the -c option; we'll call it temp.json .